tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Userdata and IAM Role
 - Both are NOT editable - defined once.
 LT has versions
 - LT provide newer features - including T2/T3 Unlimited, Placement Groups, Capacity Reservations, Elastic Graphics

+## EC2 - Auto Scaling Groups

+An Auto Scaling group contains a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+An Auto Scaling group also enables you to use Amazon EC2 Auto Scaling features such as health check replacements and scaling policies.
+Both maintaining the number of instances in an Auto Scaling group and automatic scaling are the core functionality of the Amazon EC2 Auto Scaling service.

+- Automatic Scaling and Self-Healing for EC2
+- Uses Launch Templates or Configurations
+- Has a Minimum, Desired and Maximum number of instances (e.g 1:2:4)
+- Keep running instances at the Desired capacity by provisioning or terminating instances